Note: The Aims and Scope of Carbohydrate Polymers must be complied with in order for submissions to be considered for review and possible publication.

 • Title.
 Concise, attractive and informative.
 The title should not exceed 120 characters excluding spaces and should make clear the focus of the paper and the fact that the focus is within the scope of the journal.
 Specifically name the carbohydrate polymer or group of carbohydrate polymers that is the main focus of the research.
 Because titles are used in information-retrieval systems, avoid abbreviations and formulae, avoid general terms when specific ones are available, avoid strings of names.
 Check for syntax and spelling.
 If your paper is a review paper, please include the word "review" somewhere in the title.

 • Corresponding author.
+Carbohydrate Polymers allows only one corresponding author.
 Clearly indicate who will handle correspondence at all stages of reviewing and publication, also post-publication.
 Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
 Contact details must be kept up to date by the corresponding author.

 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.